Francis Gregg: Family background

-The Greggs were a family of legal professionals from Derbyshire, and the name "Francis Gregg" was found in successive generation.
+The Greggs were a family of legal professionals from Derbyshire, and the name "Francis Gregg" was found in successive generations.
 As explained by Daniel Lysons, the Gregg became armigerous in the early 18th century.
 Their background was in Ilkeston.
 The motif of trefoils alludes to the arms of Gregg(e) of Bradley.

 This Francis Gregg (Francis III) was an attorney and Member of Parliament, known also as Francis Gregg of Wallington.
 The arms were granted in 1725 to Foot Gregg of Derby; and descended to Francis III, his great-nephew; the grant was to "the descendants of his father Francis, of Ilkeston and Norton Lees Hall."
 Francis I (of Lees Hall, Derby and Putney) was one of the Six Clerks of Chancery (and married Mary Burton).
 Francis II, the father of Francis III the MP, is given by the History of Parliament as "Francis Gregg of Putney"; he married Emilia/Emilie of Putney.

 The clerkship of the Worshipful Company of Skinners stayed in the extended Gregg family for over a century (see below).